-In my 30+ years of consulting, I have used all of these fee models except the Value-Based fee model.
-(The Value-Based model often seems to be based on image, boasting, and friendship with a C-level executive.)
-Through trial and error, I have learned how to move from hourly and daily rates to project and ROI-based fees and combine fee structures to produce multiple income streams.
+In my 30+ years of consulting, I have used all of these models except the Value-Based fee model.
+(The Value-Based model often seems based on image, boasting, and friendship with a C-level executive.)
+Through trial and error, I have learned how to move from hourly/daily rates to project rates and ROI-based fees and finally to a business model that created multiple income streams.

-Planning and preparing to grow your fee model is critical to your consulting success.
+Planning and preparing to grow your business model is critical to your consulting success.

 Nine Fee Models – Structures to Increase Consulting Rates